Walter Payton: Legacy

 Until its sale to Two Brothers Brewing in 2011, Walter Payton's Roundhouse continued to draw hundreds of thousands of visitors annually to the Aurora, Illinois site.
 A plaque now hangs on the building commemorating Payton.
 There are two athletic awards named after Payton.
 The NCAA gives the "Walter Payton Award" to the best offensive player from a Division I FCS (still often known by its former designation of Division I-AA) football team.
 The NFL hands out the "Walter Payton Man of the Year" award for player achievements in community service during a particular season.
 The wellness center at Jackson State University is also named in honor of him, known as "The Walter Payton Recreation and Wellness Center."

 The Chicago Bears honored Payton's career and life on November 1, 2009, by airing a special tribute video during halftime.
 The video consisted of highlight clips from Payton's career and interview segments from Mike Ditka, Virginia McCaskey, Richard Dent, and many other members of the Bears organization.
 Payton's wife, daughter, son, and mother were present to watch the video, which aired on Soldier Field's Jumbotron.
 The Bears later named their official indoor practice and training facility at Halas Hall in Lake Forest, Illinois after Payton.

 After Payton's death, Nickol Knoll Hill, an old landfill site turned into a golf course in Arlington Heights, Illinois, was renamed "Payton's Hill".
 There are two plaques on the hill to remind visitors of the hill that it was where Payton used to train in the 1970s and 1980s.
 Payton did his morning run at the hill every day.
 Pictures and memorabilia of Payton cover the walls of the golf course clubhouse.

 The asteroid 85386 Payton, discovered by the Air Force Maui Optical and Supercomputing observatory in 1996, is named in Payton's memory.
 The official was published by the Minor Planet Center on May 20, 2008 (M.P.C.
 62930).

 In September 2019, the Chicago Tribune named Payton the greatest Bears player of all time.

-NFL career statistics

-Payton was the NFL's all-time leader in rushing yards and all-purpose yards prior to the 2002 NFL season, when Emmitt Smith broke his record.
-Payton also held the rushing touchdown record until it was broken by Marcus Allen during the 1996 NFL season.
-He also held the single game rushing record until the 2000 NFL season, when it was broken by Corey Dillon.
-Payton led the league in rushing yards and touchdowns in the 1977 NFL season.
-Also, he was among the top-ten players for rushing attempts during his entire career, including 1976, 1977, and 1978, and led the category in 1979.
-As of 2022, he is the NFL's second all-time leading rusher, and he is ranked fifth in rushing touchdowns scored.
-Along with Frank Gifford, Payton threw six interceptions, more than any other non-quarterback position in NFL history.
-He also passed for eight touchdowns, which is second to Gifford (14) for non-quarterbacks.
+In 2022, he was inducted into the National High School Hall of Fame.